piotrwitek/react-redux-typescript-scripts/README.md

 ---

-> For now you can find `tslint` and `tsconfig` configurations, but I'm willing to add more tools and scripts in the future e.g. `jest`, `babel`, `eslint`, npm scripts etc.
+> For now you can find `eslint`, `tslint` and `tsconfig` configurations, but I'm willing to add more tools and scripts in the future e.g. `jest`, `babel`, npm scripts etc.

-> I'm open to suggestion on improvements like adding or changing the rules (especially for ESLint), please feel free to open an issue.
+> I'm open to suggestion on improvements like adding or changing default rules so please feel free to open an issue.

 ---